Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals: INTRODUCTION

 \emph{ 'It goes back to the late 19th and early 20th century, when M. Noether, Halphen, and Severi used it to study algebraic curves in $\mathbb{P}^3$.
 Linkage allows to pass from a given curve to another curve, related in a geometric way to the original one.
 Iterating the procedure one obtains a whole series of curves in the same linkage class.
 The usefulness of this technique is explained by two observations: (a) certain properties of the curve are preserved under linkage, and (b) the resulting curves may be simpler, and thus easier to handle, than the original one.'}

 In the same vein, Peskine and Szpiro in \cite[Proposition 1.3]{P-S74} proved that in a Gorenstein local ring if $I$ and $J$ are linked ideals and $I$ is a Cohen-Macaulay ideal then so is $J$.
-The same result proved by Schenzel in \cite[Corollary 3.3]{Sch82} for Buchsbaum ideals.
-In this direction, in Corollary \ref{setlink} we give conditions where the set-theoretically Cohen-Macaulay property is sharable between two linked ideals.
+The same result was proved by Schenzel in \cite[Corollary 3.3]{Sch82} for Buchsbaum ideals.
+In this direction, in Corollary \ref{setlink} we give conditions where the set-theoretically Cohen-Macaulay property can be shared between two linked ideals.